isoteriksoftware/express-response-helper/README.md

 });
 ```
 <br></br>
-**.failUnauthorized([description] [, code] [, message])**: Returns a response with a status code of 401 by default.
+**.failUnauthorized([description] [, code])**: Returns a response with a status code of 401 by default.
 Useful when the client either has not been authorized, or has incorrect authorization.
 All parameters are optional:
   - `description` can be a string, an object or an array of error messages indicating what went wrong.
 The value is **Unauthorized** by default.
   - `code` can be used to specify a custom error code (it doesn't have to be a number).
 When it is null, the `status` code will be used.
 It is null by default.
-  - `message` will be returned as the response body in place of a json body.
-Since this function will always return a non-null json response, this parameter is not that useful.
-You will often ignore it.

 Example:
 ```javascript
 app.get('/secret', function(req, res) {